aerospike/aerospike-client-c/README.md

 Static linking with the `.a` prevents you from having to install the libraries on your target platform.
 Dynamic linking with the `.so` avoids a client rebuild if you upgrade the client.
 Choose the option that is right for you.

-## Package

-Installer packages are available for RedHat (rpm), Debian (deb), Mac OS X (pkg).
-These packages contain C client libraries, header files, examples and benchmarks.

-Build the client package on the current platform:

-	$ make package

-The generated packages are located in `target/packages`.

 ## Clean